nyx-project/vyhub-documentation/docs/game/rust.md

 ## Group Sync
+You can sell groups and VIP-ranks through VyHub for your gameserver.
+Syncing the user groups can be either done through a command or by using the VyHub Group-Sync feature.
+Read more about syncing groups in the [group](../guide/group/group_sync.md) guide.

 User groups are automatically synced.
 For this to work correctly, the [serverbundle](../guide/server.md) must be in `multigoup: enabled` mode.

-VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the [group](../guide/group.md) settings.
+VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the [group](../guide/group/group.md) settings.

 ## Bans and Warnings